michaelvcolianna/colianna.net/public/wp-content/plugins/meta-tag-manager/readme.txt

 3. If enabled you can add meta tags to a specific post in it's own meta box

 == Changelog ==
+= 3.0.2 =
+* fixed bug preventing settings from saving if schema settings are not selected
+* added backward compatibility to 4.9 by allowing determine_locale() > get_locale() fallback

+= 3.0.1 =
+* fixed issues with schema settings saving
+* fixed open graph twitter test link
+* fixed some admin notice dismiss issues

+= 3.0 =
+* added open graph settings and support for home page
+* added twitter card open graph settings and support for home page
+* added schema / structured data / rich snippets front-page support
+* added easy site verification settings
+* added SCRIPT_DEBUG and MTM_DEBUG constant checks to decide whether to load non-minified files
+* moved context checking for a tag into MTM_Tag functions,
+* added Meta_Tag_Manager::is_archive()
+* fixed Meta_Tag_Manager::is_archive_page() to account for static posts page
+* added multiple actions and filters to MTM_Builder output
+* added multiple actions and filters to MTM_Tag object
+* fixed Array PHP caused by potentially non-existent contexts in a meta tag admin panel
+* added extra sanitization/validation of submitted context list in a tag
+* added MTM_Builder::get_contexts_list() to remove redundant code when excluding
+* tweaked JS and display issues for showing context lists in header of admin meta tag card
+* fixed css aesthetic issue when clicking a selectize active item turing grey
+* tweaked context selectize js to be more flexible and reusable for other context fields
+* moved admin-related files into admin folder
+* moved settings tab sections into dedicated files
+* moved handling of setting saving to Meta_Tag_Manager_Admin with a redirect instead of saving on same page load

+= 2.3 =
+* added multiple filters and actions for easier extension
+* added use of overridable MTM_Tag::get_content() during the output() method
+* fixed empty choice of post types resulting in 'Array' default selection value
+* fixed display/functionality issues of MTM editor in post editors when no custom post types are chosen for MTM inclusion on settings page
+* added facebook-domain-verification name type selection

 = 2.2 =
 * updated jQuery scripts to remove deprecated functions in jQuery 3.5
 * updated selectize.js library to 0.13.3